 - if you live with other people, they should stay at home for 14 days from the day the first person got symptoms

-More information about recognising, coping with and avoiding Coronavirus COVID-19 can be found here https://www.nhs.uk/conditions/coronavirus-covid-19/
+More information about recognising, Coronavirus COVID-19 can be found here

-If you need any support contact local services or UJS on 02074243288 and we will offer support where appropriate or possible.
+If you need any support contact local services, UJS on 020 7424 3288 or complete this form, and we will offer support.